-After finding your one million dollar idea, one of the most powerful ways to finally start a business that will lead you to actualize your dreams, reach your potentials and find fulfillment is to start by learning how to write a business plan for a small business.
+After finding your one million dollar idea, one of the most powerful ways to finally start a business that will lead you to actualize your dreams, reach your potentials and find fulfillment is to start by learning how to write a business plan that works.

 A well written business plan does not merely help you to find your path to success; it provides the needed roadmap to follow thus making your journey smoother, more predictable and easier to navigate.

-Considering that majority of entrepreneurs with big ideas are still struggling with ideas on how to evolve a workable plan for their businesses, in this guide, I’ll walk you through the step by step guide to create a realistic business plan that will deliver the much needed success for your small business.
+Considering that majority of entrepreneurs with big ideas are still struggling with ideas on how to evolve a workable plan for their businesses, in this guide, I’ll walk you through the steps you need to create a realistic business plan that will deliver the much needed success for your small business.

 Why Do You Need a Business Plan?